 The Old Testament contains writings about Old Testament characters before fulfilling the prophecies of the coming of the Messiah.
 It includes information about the lives of the great biblical patriarchs and the mysteries through which God spoke to them.

-The Bible is divided into two parts: New and Old Testaments; it is made up of writings found at the Dead Sea.
+The Bible is divided into New and Old Testaments, made up of writings found at the Dead Sea.
 In addition to the 39 canonical books, the Holy Scriptures of the Old Testament also include other books: the anaghinoscomena books, which are not included in the canonical books.

 Do Christians believe in the Old Testament?